Disclaimer: This post contains affiliate links.

 Everyone should be able to enjoy a delicious, fun drink - whether or not there’s alcohol involved.
-These 6 easy mocktail recipes are based on a fun, fizzy, non-alcoholic formula that’s easy to make and completely customizable to fit anyone’s tastes.
+These 6 easy mocktail recipes are based on a non-alcoholic recipe formula with club soda that’s easy to make and completely customizable to fit anyone’s tastes.

 Jump to: